-I understood from her follow-up descriptions why she would want the men she described to work as her salesmen and she didn't underestimate the value of inclusive hiring.
+I understood from her follow-up descriptions why she would want the men she described to work as her salesmen, and she didn't underestimate the value of inclusive hiring.

-Many candidates today consider workplace diversity in their search and retaining underrepresented groups can be challenging when candidates feel they stand alone and thus unwelcome.
+Many candidates today consider workplace diversity in their search, and retaining underrepresented groups can be challenging when candidates feel they stand alone and thus unwelcome.
 No one wants to feel they are the only one.

 An opposite of the Analytical, the Expressive is the grasshopper living for today.
-Expressives worry about being seen as like everybody else instead of being recognized for their uniqueness.
+Expressives worry about being seen like everybody else instead of recognized for their uniqueness.
 Again, their enthusiasm and energy are the spark plugs for your team.
 Their showiness can be compared to a peacock.

 Their natural enthusiasm can also inflate products’ benefits without devoting time to adequately explaining why.